How Much Do Catalytic Converters Weigh?

 Weight of a Catalytic Converter Doesn’t Matter…

 While some converters weigh a lot more than others, that doesn’t mean you will get more money for them.
-When it comes to valuing a catalytic converter, the unit’s weight is not essential but rather the recovered weight of the precious metals inside.
+When valuing a catalytic converter, the unit’s weight is not essential but rather the recovered weight of the precious metals inside.

 So How Do Catalytic Converters Get Priced?

 The RRCats team will quote your catalytic converter based on the type of converter, including the serial number on the converter.
-The reason is that various units have different recovered amounts of precious metals inside.
-So the weight of the catalytic converter is not accounted for when quoting the scrap price, but rather what the record shows for the recovered weight of precious metals inside a converter.
+The reason is that various units have different recovered amounts of precious metals.
+So the weight of the catalytic converter is not accounted for when quoting the scrap price but rather what the record shows for the recovered weight of precious metals inside a converter.

 Some converters will only have partial ounces of precious metals recovered.
 But when some precious metals are over $10,000 per ounce, that equals a lot.

-While the weight of the converter doesn’t get taken into account when we price your converters, it’s still good to have an idea of what they weigh.
+While the weight of the converter doesn’t account for when we price your converters, it’s still good to know what they weigh.
 Below is a list of the common types of converters and approximately how much they each weigh.

 - Small Breadloaf: 3-6 pounds each